-Nice example of the Hondius-Jansson Map of North America, first published in 1618.
+Nice old color example of the Hondius-Jansson Map of North America, first published in 1618.

 The map includes a marvelous peninsular California with the Northwest Coast of America stretching almost due westward toward Asia, with over 30 place names.
 The Rio Grande flows into the Gulf of California and the 7 cities of Cibola are shown.

 The map also displays an unusual East Coast of North America, packed full of placenames, including Chesdpiooc (Chesapeake), Sanawanook, Hatoraske (Hatteras); Charlefort, Cap de S. Roman, etc. The Great Lakes are not yet shown, nor does Long Island appear.

 The map depicts an oversized South America, with Indians and Animal vignettes in the interior.
 Includes Sailing Ships, Sea Monsters and other decorations.